 that pursuant to Section 332 of the RMA, enforcement officers may at all reasonable times go onto the property that is the subject of this consent, for the purpose of carrying out inspections, surveys, investigations, tests, measurements or taking samples.

 The Section 224(c) RMA Certificate will not be issued until all fees relating to that development / subdivision stage are paid.

+This consent does not attach to the land and is personal to Matamata Development Limited and Unity Management Limited.
+This consent must not be used by any other person or party without the express written approval of either Matamata Development Limited or Unity Management limited.

 Staging

+The residential and commercial subdivision must not be undertaken until the Day 0 subdivision consent (SUBXXXX) has received Section 224(c) from the Council.

 Subdivision will be That the subdivision may be undertaken in Stages or Sub-Stages, subject to each that Stage: or Sub-Stage complying with all relevant conditions within this resource consent; and that the Stage or Sub-Stage has been designed to generally comply with the plans, drawings, and information referenced in Schedule 1; and the Stage or Sub-Stage is able to be serviced in accordance with the conditions of this consent.

 Occurring sequentially.
 This does not preclude stages being subdivided concurrently.